-7.3 Non-Fuel Annual O&M Costs
+8.3 Non-Fuel Annual O&M Costs

-The estimated total annual non-fuel operation and maintenance cost of the package boiler plant is estimated to be [REDACTED] million (2009 dollars) or approximately [REDACTED]/lb of steam send out.
-The fixed annual non-fuel O&M cost provided by Con Edison based on total of [REDACTED] O&M personnel constitutes the majority of the estimated annual expenses of [REDACTED] million (2009 dollars) or approximately [REDACTED]% of the total non fuel O&M cost.
+The estimated total annual non-fuel operation and maintenance cost of the package boiler plant is estimated to be [REDACTED] ((2009 dollars) or approximately [REDACTED] /lb/hr of steam send out at total equivalent full load operation of [REDACTED].

-The variable non-fuel costs mainly include material, lubricants, water, electricity, chemicals and other consumables.
-The variable non-fuel O&M costs is estimated to be [REDACTED] million (2009 dollars) or approximately [REDACTED]% of the total annual O&M expenses.
+The fixed annual O&M cost provided by Con Edison based on total of [REDACTED] O&M personnel constitutes the majority of the estimated annual expenses of [REDACTED] (2009 dollars) or approximately [REDACTED] of the total O&M cost.
+The variable non-fuel mainly includes material, lubricants, water, electricity, chemicals and other consumables.
+The variable non-fuel O&M costs is estimated to be [REDACTED] million (2009 dollars) or approximately [REDACTED] of the total annual O&M expenses.